HegrJan/BlindGD77/docs/readme.txt

 19.2.
 When you cycle the radio to Keypad mode with orange, it will now say keypad mode VFO A, or VFO B or the channel name, followed by the character you would be selecting.
 19.3.
 If you set keypad mode to VFO A for instance, as soon as you cycle to keypad mode, VFO A is now active immediately.
 Similarly, if you had set keypad mode to VFO B, VFO B would be active.
 If set to channel, then whatever channel was active before is still active.
 19.4.
 Extra long hold of sk1 in Keypad mode will now speak the summary of the active VFO or channel so you can figure out what is set without having to exit keypad mode to find out.
 19.5.
 Long hold orange will save whatever you change back to either VFO A or VFO B as appropriate but saving to the current channel will only be temporal until you change the knob.
-If you wish to save to a channel permanently, you must use A1 through a16 command explicitly.
-The a0 or a command on its own has been removed as it is no longer necessary because it previously recalled vfo A. Since you can now  explicitly make vfo A or B active, it isn’t needed.
+19.6.
+If you wish to save to a channel permanently, you must use A1 through a16 command explicitly to overwrite  an existing channel 1 through 16, or use the command  A with no digits to create  a new channel and append that channel to the current zone.

 22 February 2022